nahid/talk/README.md

 #### deleteMessage

-When you want to delete a specific message from conversation you have to use it.
+When you want to delete a specific message from a conversation, you have to use this method.
 This method soft delete message for both user-end individually.

 **Syntax**